-National Incident Management System (NIMS) & Standard Emergency Management System (SEMS) As outlined in the Alameda County 2012 Emergency Operations Plan, the Alameda County Emergency Management Program complies with Federal guidance to use NIMS and State guidance to use SEMS.
-NIMS provides a comprehensive approach to emergency management for all hazards.
-NIMS integrates existing best practices into a consistent, nationwide approach to domestic emergency management applicable to all jurisdictional levels (public and private) and across functional disciplines.
+National Incident Management System (NIMS) & Standard Emergency Management System (SEMS)

+As outlined in the Alameda County 2012 Emergency Operations Plan, the Alameda County Emergency existing best practices into a consistent, nationwide approach to domestic emergency management applicable to all jurisdictional levels (public and private) and across functional disciplines.
 SEMS is used to manage multi-agency and multi-jurisdictional responses to emergencies in California.
-In addition, Alameda County responds to disasters using the Incident Command System (ICS), which is a primary component of both SEMS and NIMS.
-This standardized incident management concept allows responders to adopt an integrated organizational structure equal to the complexity and demands of any single incident or multiple incidents without being hindered by jurisdictional boundaries.
+In addition,